sn0w12/ComfyUI-Sn0w-Scripts/README.md

 This extension contains a collection of nodes and improvements created for lora management and general quality of life.

+> [!IMPORTANT]
+> If you have saved a workflow with the `sn0w ksampler` node, make sure to re-save the workflow before the new comfyui frontend is implemented as the old implementation will corrupt your workflow.

 # Get Started

 ## Install